 Jesus then said to the Twelve, “Do you also want to leave?”
 67

-Over a symbolic teaching?!
-NO WAY!
+Over a metaphorical symbolic teaching?

 Have faith in God and his plan

-Very little detail of how, when and why were given to the disciples at the Bread of Life Discourse.
+- Very little detail of how, when and why were given to the disciples at the Bread of Life Discourse.

-Do you think St. Peter had all the details and could comprehend how bread can become flesh?
+- Do you think St. Peter had all the details and could comprehend how bread can become flesh?
 No!

-But he had “faith” in Jesus.
+- But he had “faith” in Jesus.
 He did not leave him:

-Simon Peter answered him, “Master, to whom shall we go?
+- Simon Peter answered him, “Master, to whom shall we go?
 You have the words of eternal life.
-We have come to believe and are convinced that you are the Holy One of God.
+We have come to believe and are convinced that you are the Holy One of God.”
 68,69

 St. Peter highlighted the “lack of faith” of those disciples that left

 To whom shall we go?
 You have the words of eternal life.
 We believe!